colvert/FablabLannion.github.io/trender.md

 ### Reset

-This menu can be used to perform a factory reset.
-All the previous parameters (especially the WiFi configuration) are cleaned and the mode is set back to notification.
+This menu can be used to perform a factory reset. **Be careful!
+All the previous parameters (especially the WiFi configuration) will be cleaned.**